shyleshragu/Java-Applications/README.md

 ### 2.4 Enhancements and Issues
 It needs to be noted that postgreSQL should be started in order for the application to work.
-If it is not started, then the compile returns errors and the error message points to getConnetion() command that synchronizes with the database.
+If it is not started, then the compile returns errors and the error message points to *getConnetion()* command that synchronizes with the database.

 ---

-## 3 Java Grep App <a name = "Java Grep App"></a>
+## 3 Java Grep App

 ### 3.1 Introduction
 The java grep app searches for  a text pattern within a directory and output the lines with matched text into a file name *grep.out*.